yifeizhang08/behavioral-design-patterns-java/README.md

 ---

-### **2. Strategy vs State**: Encapsulation Comparison
+### **2. Strategy vs State vs Template**: Encapsulation Comparison

-Both the Strategy and State patterns focus on encapsulating a certain set of behaviors as objects, and allowing these behaviors to be swapped at runtime.
+The Strategy, State, and Template patterns focus on encapsulating a certain set of behaviors as objects, and allowing these behaviors to be swapped at runtime.

 The **Strategy Pattern** encapsulates an interchangeable family of algorithms by first defining a common interface that these algorithms must implement.
-This allows the Client to select which algorithm to use at runtime, offering furture flexibility and extensibility as algorithms can be added or modified without affecting existing code.
+This allows the Client to select which algorithm to use at runtime, offering future flexibility and extensibility as algorithms can be added or modified without affecting existing code.

 The **State Pattern** encapsulates state-dependent behavior, meaning changes in object behavior happen automatically in response to state changes, making objects appear to have changed classes.

+The **Template Pattern** allows for only partial encapsulation of an algorithm by defining the structure of an algorithm as an abstract class and defferring the implementation of certain steps to subclasses.

 \_\_

 _Example:_

-The code demonstrating how these patterns compare form an _**encapsulation**_ perspective can be found here: [`patternComparison/strategyVsState/`](src/main/java/patternComparison/strategyVsState).
+The code demonstrating how these patterns compare form an _**encapsulation**_ perspective can be found here: [`patternComparison/strategyVsStateVsTemplate/`](src/main/java/patternComparison/strategyVsStateVsTemplate).

-The demo can be run via the file: [StrategyVsState.java](src/main/java/patternComparison/strategyVsState/StrategyVsState.java)
+The demo can be run via the file: [StrategyVsStateVsTemplate.java](src/main/java/patternComparison/strategyVsStateVsTemplate/StrategyVsStateVsTemplate.java)

 \_\_